 For the most part no, however depending on your phone plan you may get reception around the towns of Katherine, Kununurra & Derby.
 The best carrier for reception appears to be Telstra.

 Can someone contact me while I am on tour?

 Yes but in most cases there will be a delay.
 They can call the office and we can get a message through to the tour guide, depending on where the tour guide is on the tour, this could be immediately or a delay of several hours.

 Are there showers along the way?

-Generally no. We are travelling through a very remote area and have a preference for wilderness camping.
-We do however spend lots of time swimming (no soap), and we have also developed several good bush options for those who are desperate.
+Generally no. We are travelling through a very remote areas and have a preference for wilderness camping.
+We do however spend lots of time swimming (no soap in creeks etc), and we have also developed several good bush options for those who are desperate.
 Don’t worry, you’ll be fine!

 What happens with toilets?

 During the days as we travel, we often stop at places where there are normal flushing toilets and / or basic toilets, these places include petrol stations & National Parks.

 When camping, we prefer to camp in the wilderness, which means there are no toilets.
 We do however carry a portable toilet which is used by both girls and boys doing a number 2, and girls doing a number 1.
 Boys doing a number 1 can find a tree.

 When we are unable to wilderness camp, we are generally using a National Park campground, these are normally equipped with basic toilets.